Two movies about the Battle of the Bulge which are

 every time he is disturbed, and finally gives it up.

-Holley (Van Johnson) looks if his eggs are okay
+Holley (Van Johnson) struggles to get his eggs done,...

 'Battleground' was shot in black and white, so original footage could be used in the movie.